 Who do applicants want to impress with their performance?

-Law firm employmentWhen a law firm is interviewing applicants, these applicants are interested are likely in a job from the law firm.
-They are likely looking to get opportunities, a paycheck, benefits and are looking to advance their career in some way.
+Law firm employmentWhen a law firm interviews applicants, these individuals are interested in a job at the law firm.
+They are likely looking for opportunities, a paycheck, benefits, and a chance to advance their career.
 In some ways, many of these applicants may be screening the law firm to see if it is a good fit for them.

-On the flip-end, a law firm is looking for prospective applicants individuals who can contribute to the organization.
-Whether it’s an attorney, paralegal, or other administrative staff, the law firm is likely looking for an applicant that can help.
+Conversely, a law firm seeks prospective applicants who can contribute to the organization.
+Whether it’s an attorney, paralegal, or other administrative staff, the law firm is likely looking for an applicant who can support their firm.

 There should be symmetry here in terms of the applicant looking for a good opportunity from the law firm.
-And, on the other hand, the applicant should understand that the law firm wants them to make a contribution.
-In the end, the symmetry has to be that both sides are looking for a good fit.
+Additionally, the applicant should understand that the law firm expects them to make a contribution.
+Ultimately, symmetry requires that both sides be a good fit.
 Both sides should want to impress each other on some level.

-When the symmetry can get out of whack is when the applicants are looking to impress others more than the employer.
-Or, maybe they are looking for the job out of self-interest versus mutual interest.
+When the symmetry can get out of whack is when applicants are looking to impress others — including themselves — more than their employer.
+Alternatively, they may be seeking the job out of self-interest rather than for the mutual benefit of their employer.

-Be sure to ask questions in the screening process about their motives for seeking a position.
-Be certain that there is going to be symmetry in the employment relationship if you hire somebody.
-Does this applicant want to make a contribution to the law firm?
+Be sure to ask questions during the screening process about their motives for seeking a position.
+Ensure that there will be symmetry in the employment relationship if you hire them.
+Does this applicant wish to contribute to the law firm and its clients?
+Or, are they primarily interested in helping themselves?
+If they are only interested in themselves, these candidates may be me-monsters with whom you ought to take a pass.

 If you have any thoughts, feel free to share them below.